Kinallen: Transport and communications

 Kinallen's official telephone dialling code, like the rest of Northern Ireland is 028.
 Kinallen lies within the Dromara telephone exchange area, meaning local numbers commence with 9753xxxx.
 Until the 2000 Big Number Change, the village constituted part of the 01238 area code (Saintfield/Ballynahinch/Dromara).

-Culture

-The village boasts a flute band who meet in the local Orange Hall, holding weekly band practice between 8:00pm–10:00pm every Wednesday evening.
-The band was formed in 1837 making it one of the oldest such bands in Northern Ireland and takes part in more than fifty parades during the summer marching season, travelling all over Northern Ireland and Scotland.
-The band holds a yearly parade in nearby Dromore on the last Friday in May.

 2001 Census

 Kinallen is classified as a small village or hamlet by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).

 On Census day (29 April 2001) there were 557 people living in Kinallen.
 Of these: